 By this age, students are held to a higher standard.
 Because students move from classroom to classroom and have several teachers over the course of the day, a demerit system is by all teachers.
 Students receive demerits for not following the classroom rules.
 On the fourth demerit of each quarter, the student will be sent to the principal's office.
+The course of discipline could include a variety of options, including paddling, in-school suspension, or out-of-school suspension.
 We will not give demerits for tardies.